olincollege/Logisti-Co/README.md

 3. Navigate to the repository directory within the terminal window.

-4. Run the command `pytest [FILENAME].py` to run a specific series of tests, or run the command `pytest *.py` to run all tests at once.
+4. Run the command `pytest [FILENAME].py` to run a specific series of tests.
+Running the command `pytest *.py` to run all tests at once will not work as pytest will boot up our game rather than collecting all tests.